 Brisighella sits above the Lamone river valley, 14 kilometres south of Faenza.
 The village is defined by three rocky outcrops that rise sharply above the rooftops: the Rocca Manfrediana (a 14th-century fortress), the Monticino Sanctuary (17th century, with views across the valley), and the Torre dell’Orologio (the Clock Tower, dating to 1290).
 Each is worth the climb.

 The most distinctive feature of the village is the Via degli Asini — a raised, covered walkway running along one of the rocky ridges that once served as a route for donkeys carrying gypsum from the quarries above.
-It is unique in Italy and offers a view down into the streets below from a vantage point that feels genuinely medieval.
+It is freely accessible at all times and unique in Italy, offering a view down into the streets below from a vantage point that feels genuinely medieval.

 Brisighella produces its own PDO olive oil — Brisighello — from a native olive variety that grows on the clay soils of the valley.
 The oil has a distinctly bitter finish that softens on the palate.
-It is available at local shops and at the November olive oil festival, which draws buyers from across the region.
+It is available at local shops and at the Sagra dell’Ulivo e dell’Olio, held on the last Sunday of November in the historic centre, with tastings at Piazzetta Porta Gabalo and live olive milling on Via Naldi.

-Getting there: Brisighella is accessible by train — take the Bologna–Faenza line and then a connecting bus, or the Faenza–Marradi line which stops at Brisighella directly (journey around 1 hour 10 minutes from Bologna).
+Getting there: Brisighella is accessible by train — take the Bologna–Faenza line and connect to the Faenza–Marradi line which stops at Brisighella directly (around 1 hour 10 minutes from Bologna).
 By car, allow about 1 hour 15 minutes from Bologna via Faenza.
+Brisighella can be combined with a stop in Faenza (ceramics, historic centre) on the same day.

 Sangiovese di Romagna

 Both villages sit within the production zone for Romagna Sangiovese DOC, the red wine that defines this part of Emilia-Romagna.
-Sangiovese is the same grape used in Chianti and Brunello di Montalcino, but the Romagna expression has its own character: higher acidity, a rustic, earthy quality, and tannins that suit pasta dishes and grilled meats.
-At its best — from producers in the hills between Forlì and Faenza — it is a genuinely serious wine.
+Sangiovese is the same grape used in Chianti and Brunello di Montalcino, but the Romagna expression has its own character: higher acidity, a rustic earthy quality, and tannins that suit pasta dishes and grilled meats.
+At its best — from hill producers between Forlì and Faenza — it is a genuinely serious wine.

-The Enoteca Regionale in Dozza’s castle is the best single place to taste across the range — multiple producers, multiple vintages, knowledgeable staff.
-If you want to visit a producer in the countryside around either village, the local tourist offices can suggest appointments.
+The Enoteca Regionale in Dozza’s castle is the most practical single place to taste across producers and vintages.
+If you want to visit a vineyard, two estates near the area are worth the detour:

 For a guided experience combining both villages with wine tastings and a local expert, see our Foodies’ Delight food tour from Bologna.